 The best images for VideoScribe are SVGs.
 SVG stands for ‘Scalable Vector Graphics’ and you can create your own using an SVG editor such as Adobe Illustrator (subscription fee) or Inkscape (free).

-If you are using Adobe Illustrator, read our blog post on how to make an SVG for VideoScribe in Adobe Illustrator.
+If you are using Adobe Illustrator you can read our blog post on how to make an SVG for VideoScribe in Adobe Illustrator or view our video below:

 Step 1.
 Use your chosen SVG editor to create a simple drawing with the pencil or pen tool to create ‘basic’ strokes.